-- a. agreements that aim to implement laws and regulations in force; - b. agreements relating to intellectual property rights and franchise; - agreements stipulating technical standardisation of goods and/or c. - services which do not restrict and/or obstruct competition; d. research cooperation agreements that are to enhance or improve the living standard of the public at large; - international agreements that have been ratified by the e.
-Government of Indonesia; - f. export-oriented agreements that do not disturb the demand and/or supply of the domestic market; - undertakings categorised as small-sized enterprises; or g. - h. business activities of cooperatives that especially aim to serve their members.
+- agreements that aim to implement laws and regulations in force; - b. agreements relating to intellectual property rights and franchises; - agreements stipulating technical standardisation of goods and/or services that do not restrict and/or obstruct competition; - d. research cooperation agreements that are to enhance or improve the living standard of the public at large; - e. international agreements that have been ratified by the Government of Indonesia; - f. export-oriented agreements that do not disturb the demand and/or supply of the domestic market; - g. undertakings categorised as small-sized enterprises; or - h. business activities of cooperatives that especially aim to serve their members.